 In this recipe aloo and palak are added in an onion gravy and then cooked together until they turn soft and tender.

-I have shared a very easy vegetable curry along with a video procedure made with aloo and palak and tastes best when served with roti or rice.
+I have shared a very easy vegetable curry along with a video procedure made with aloo and spinach and tastes best when served with roti or rice.

-I have shown the aloo palak curry in a wok, however the same can be made in a pressure cooker without adding any water as the palak releases its own water and the gravy is cooked in that water.
+I have shown to make the palak/spinach and potato curry in a wok, however the same can be made in a pressure cooker without adding any water as the palak releases its own water and the gravy is cooked in that water.

 - 2 tbsp oil

 - 1 tsp red chilli powder

 - 1/2 tsp turmeric powder

 - 6-7 bunches of spinach leaves/palak leaves finely chopped

 - Firstly, in a wok, add oil and heat it.